Introduction to Nebraska Slot Machine Casino Gambling 2019

 Gaming Control Board in Nebraska

-In 2004, an initiated state statue was proposed which, if it had not been defeated by 52.78% of those voting, would have created a Nebraska Gaming Commission to regulate gaming.
+There have been attempts to establish a state gaming commission.
+In 2004, an initiated state statute was proposed which, if it had not been defeated by 52.78% of those voting, would have created a Nebraska Gaming Commission to regulate gaming.

 This was called Measure 420, or alternatively the Nebraska Gaming Commission and Casino Regulation Initiative.
 The measure would have permitted communities to authorize games of chance and the use of gaming devices at casinos, racetracks, and establishments that sell liquor on the premises.

 Established in 2010 is a private organization called the Nebraska Gaming Commission.
 This online resource admits to having no affiliation with the Nebraska government or the U.S. federal government.